 The RCMP are searching for him with helicopters and canines, but they are unable to find him.

-I am relaxing at home after work, playing around on the computer.
-Someone has shut Whitethumbs’ computer off.
+I am at home after work, staring at the computer.

 Whitethumbs has gone offline.